Contraception and Sexual Health

 Contraception

 The right contraception for you will be both a personal choice and a health based one.
-Hormone based contraceptive pills and IUDs (Mirena® or Jaydess®; short for ‘intrauterine device’) can help with painful and intense periods while also preventing pregnancy.
+Hormone based contraceptive pills and IUDs (Mirena® or Jaydess®; short for ‘intrauterine device’) can help with painful and intense periods, along with other issues, while also preventing pregnancy.

 Others, such as a hormonal implant or injection are also options that may suit some women.

-The only form of contraception that protects against both pregnancy and STIs is the classic condom – and this should be used if you are sexually active with multiple partners, and if you are unsure about a partner’s or your own sexual health.
+The only form of contraception that protects against both pregnancy and sexually transmitted infections is a barrier method an oral dam or condom.
+These should be used if you are sexually active with multiple partners, and if you are unsure about a partner’s or your own sexual wellbeing.

 IUD fitting